Chrisgusna/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that prints the effective username of the current user.
 Write a script that changes the owner of the file hello to the user betty.
 Write a script that creates an empty file called hello.
+Write a script that adds execute permission to the owner of the file hello.

+The file hello will be in the working directory